GhostGamer6969/Genesis-Now/README.md

-# Decentralized File Storage System
+# GENESIS: Decentralized File Storage System

 Web-based application for secure file storage on the blockchain